AdobeDocs/journey-optimizer-b2b.en/help/user/journeys/journey-nodes.md

 _How does a split path by people node work?_

 * Split path by people nodes are grouped nodes.
-They automatically merge so that all the people in the audience can move forward to the next step without losing the context of the accounts that they belong to.
+The paths automatically merge so that all the people in the audience can move forward to the next step without losing their account context.
 * Split path for people cannot be nested--you cannot add split path for people on a path that is in this grouped node.
-* Split path includes an option for not adding a default path.
-Accounts/people who do not qualify do not move forward in the Journey.
+* Split path includes an option for omitting a default path.
+Accounts/people without a match for a defined path do not move forward in the Journey.

 ![Journey node - split paths by people](./assets/node-split-paths-people.png){width="700" zoomable="yes"}